scottcameron-iheart/tech_challenge/README.md

 ### API Notes

-Store the included JSON file in an S3 bucket and use the AWS SAM CLI with a node.js lambda function to serve the frontend with the data.
+Store the included JSON file in an S3 bucket and use the AWS SAM CLI with a node.js or python lambda function to serve the frontend with the data.

 Authentication is not necessary.